Giovanni-FinneyLong/Seropy/README.md

 Python 3.3 or later required.
 ImageMagick must be installed to generate gifs.
 (Open images in new tab to download/enlarge)

+An (in progress) writeup of the project is hosted: [Here](https://drive.google.com/open?id=0B5YXBruzm8zDUWxkbkQ4TXdEWUU)

 ### A Top Down View of the c57b16 dataset, colored by recursive_depth ###
 ![IMAGE](https://www.dropbox.com/s/4smgqwqimxn4e0s/c57b16_top_depth.png?dl=1)